 Alleged victims and alleged abusers often use judges as pawns in their disputes with their spouses.
 Being falsely accused of assault is, unfortunately, more common than you may realize.
-For example, abusers often insist on child visitation rights to exert control over the victim’s life.
+For example, abusers often insist on child visitation rights to control the victim’s life.
 And, alleged victims sometimes fabricate criminal charges to obtain leverage in a current or future custody case.
 No one is sure how often these things occur.
 But they definitely happen.

 For the purposes of this blog, we will focus on the second item.
 A Rochester assault defense attorney does more than stand up for defendants who were falsely accused of assault.
-An attorney also gives defendants solid advice, so they can make good choices based on the law, and not based on their emotions.
+An attorney also gives defendants solid advice, so they can make good choices based on the law, not their emotions.

 Take the Charges Seriously

 Do not assume the judge will automatically see things your way.
 Some defendants mistakenly believe that if the parties go through a divorce or other family law case, the judge will summarily throw the case out of court.